Jornay/Java_Jenkins_TDD/README.md

 # Java Jenkins TDD

-Este é um projeto Java que utiliza o Jenkins para integração contínua e segue a metodologia de desenvolvimento orientado a testes (TDD).
+This is a Java project that utilizes Jenkins for continuous integration and follows the Test-Driven Development (TDD) methodology.

-## Pré-requisitos
+## Prerequisites

-- Java 8 ou superior
+- Java 8 or higher
 - Jenkins
 - Maven

-## Configuração
+## Configuration

-1. Clone o repositório para a sua máquina local utilizando o seguinte comando:
+1. Clone the repository to your local machine using the following command:

 `git clone https://github.com/Jornay/Java_Jenkins_TDD.git`

-2. Navegue até a pasta do projeto e execute o seguinte comando para instalar as dependências:
+2. Navigate to the project folder and execute the following command to install the dependencies:
 `mvn clean install`

-## Executando os Testes
+## Running Tests

-Os testes podem ser executados utilizando o comando:
+Tests can be executed using the following command:
 `mvn test`

-## Configurando o Jenkins
+## Setting up Jenkins

-Para configurar o Jenkins para este projeto, siga os passos abaixo:
+To configure Jenkins for this project, follow the steps below:

-1. Instale o Jenkins na sua máquina.
+1. Install Jenkins on your machine.
-2. Crie um novo job no Jenkins e configure-o para utilizar este repositório.
+2. Create a new Jenkins job and configure it to use this repository.
-3. Configure o job para executar `mvn clean install` como uma etapa de build.
+3. Configure the job to execute `mvn clean install` as a build step.
-4. Configure o job para executar os testes com `mvn test`.
+4. Configure the job to run tests with `mvn test`.

-## Contribuições
+## Contributions

-Pull requests são bem-vindos.
-Para alterações significativas, por favor, abra uma issue primeiro para discutir o que você gostaria de mudar.
+Pull requests are welcome.
+For significant changes, please open an issue first to discuss what you would like to change.

 | Author | Description |
 | :---: | :--- |